neon experience (2025): How good is the Swiss neobank after the big relaunch?

 Personal contact is not planned at neon.
 The branches are simply not available as meeting places for such exchanges.
 Telephone contact is also handled restrictively at neon.

-According to our neon experience, there are basically three different toll-free channels available to you for questions, all of which you can control via the app or the “Contact neon” profile feature.
+According to our neon experience, there are basically three different toll-free channels available to you for questions:

 How can I register with neon?